sharikavadavat/GideonQuote/README.md

 # Gideon Quote

-This is completed as part of a challenge to pull all the quotes suggested by a particular author
+This is completed as part of a challenge to pull all the quotes suggested by a particular author and uses Selenium, Java, TestNG and Maven.
+Once all the quotes are pulled from the website its stored into a text file

 ## Installation